jsoto3000/Grokking_Algorithms/Chapter_03/call_stack.md

     - push (insert)
     - pop (remove and read)

-- Call Stack Example
+- Call Stack
   - When you call a function from another function:
     - The calling function is paused in a partially completed state

-- Walk-thru what happens when call a function
+- Call Stack Walk-thru what happens when call a function
   - (see call_stack.py)
   - NOTE: print is a function in Python
     - For this example pretend it is not